SharePoint/sp-dev-docs/docs/general-development/how-to-deploy-udfs-using-sharepoint-foundation-solutions.md

     > [!NOTE]
     > You should generate a unique GUID for each solution.
-For more information about **Solution** element, see the SharePoint Foundation [Solutions and Web Part Packages](http://msdn.microsoft.com/library/a145a5eb-fbb6-4328-b5b3-96bf5ce89a19%28Office.15%29.aspx) (http://msdn.microsoft.com/en-us/library/ms413687.aspx).
+For more information about **Solution** element, see the SharePoint Foundation [Solutions and web part Packages](http://msdn.microsoft.com/library/a145a5eb-fbb6-4328-b5b3-96bf5ce89a19%28Office.15%29.aspx) (http://msdn.microsoft.com/en-us/library/ms413687.aspx).

 ### To create a solution package

-- For information about how to create the solution file, see the "Creating a Solution" topic under the "Solutions and Web Part Packages" node in the SharePoint Foundation SDK.
+- For information about how to create the solution file, see the "Creating a Solution" topic under the "Solutions and web part Packages" node in the SharePoint Foundation SDK.